 The Meadows offers many experiential ways of learning, including Equine Assisted Therapy and Expressive Arts Therapy.
 Unlike many programs, we have horses on-site at our nearby sister facility overseen by Meadows staff, allowing for weekly equine sessions.
 No horseback riding experience is necessary.
 In fact, equine therapy doesn’t actually include riding.
 Instead, it involves groundwork with the horses that can raise issues and provide an opportunity to work through problems that are harder to access in group or individual sessions.

 The Meadows is an inpatient facility and has an experienced 24-hour nursing staff.

 Is the treatment facility licensed and well-equipped?

-- Does the facility have a holistic program that incorporates practices such as Yoga, Tai Chi, Acupuncture or Meditation?
+Does the facility have a program that incorporates holistic practices?

 What are Senior Fellows?

 Patients of The Meadows and its family of treatment programs benefit from the expertise of our team of Meadows Senior Fellows, who provide clinical leadership and guide our treatment approach.
 This distinguished group of leaders, teachers, and thinkers constantly challenges our organization to excel and remain innovative in our continuum of specialized treatment programs.